tomit4/git_presentation/README.md

 git (that unfortunately we will not have time to cover in this presentation but is worth looking into of your own accord when you have time).

-But let's say that we didn't want to have a separate commit "Merged in issue 002", rather we wanted simply to apply the last commit "Worked on issue 002" on
+But let's say that we had many commits more than simply "Merged in issue 002" that we brought in from our issue_002 branch?
+What if we rather simply wanted to apply the last commit "Worked on issue 002" on <em>top</em> of our last commit to "main"?
-<em>top</em> of our last commit to "main"?
-This is where we would utilize one of
-git's other major features, rebasing.
+This is where we would utilize one of git's other major features, rebasing.

 ### Basic Rebasing

 Rebasing is an alternative to merging which allows us to "rewrite" our version history by overwriting the current place of our history (the HEAD) with the latest commit from a divergent branch.
 Let's demonstrate by creating a similar scenario as before.
-Let's create a branch issue_004, and make some changes as
+Let's create a branch issue_003, and make some changes to our README:
-before:

 ```bash
 git checkout -b issue_003